-On March 9, 2015, we entered into a securities purchase agreement (the "Purchase Agreement") with Coliseum Capital Partners, L.P., Coliseum Capital Partners II, L.P., and Blackwell Partners, LLC, Series A (collectively, the "PIPE Investors").
+On March 9, 2015, we entered into a securities purchase agreement (the "Purchase Agreement") with Coliseum Capital Partners, L.P., Coliseum Capital Partners II, L.P., and Blackwell Partners, L.L.C, Series A (collectively, the "PIPE Investors").
 Pursuant to the terms of the Purchase Agreement, we issued and sold to the PIPE Investors in a private placement an aggregate of (a) 625,000 shares of Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), at a purchase price per share of \$100.00, (b) 1,800,000 Class A warrants (the "Class A Warrants"), and (c) 1,800,000 Class B warrants (the "Class B Warrants" and, together with the Class A Warrants, the "PIPE Warrants"), for gross proceeds of \$62.5 million.
 We also conducted a Rights Offering (as described below) pursuant to which we sold an additional 10,822 shares of Series A Preferred Stock along with the PIPE Warrants.
 On June 10, 2016, in order to facilitate the 2016 Equity Offering, the Company and the PIPE Investors agreed to exchange 614,177 shares of the existing Series A Preferred Stock for an identical number of shares of Series B Preferred Stock.
-On June 14, 2016, in order to facilitate the 2016 Equity Offering, the Company and the Series B Preferred Stock for an identical number of shares of Series A Preferred Stock for an identical number of shares of Series A Preferred Stock for an identical number of shares of Series A Preferred Stock for an identical number of shares of Series A Preferred Stock, the "Preferred Stock").
+On June 14, 2016, in order to facilitate the 2016 Equity Offering, the Company and the PIPE Investors agreed to exchange 614,177 shares of the Series B Preferred Stock for an identical number of shares of Series C Preferred Stock (the Series C Preferred Stock, together with the Series A Preferred Stock, the "Preferred Stock").
 As a result of these exchanges, there are currently (a) 21,645 shares of Series A Preferred Stock outstanding, of which 10,823 shares are owned by the PIPE Investors, (b) no shares of Series B Preferred Stock outstanding, and (c) 614,177 shares of Series C Preferred Stock outstanding, all of which are owned by the PIPE Investors.

 As of the date of this Annual Report, if all holders of the Preferred Stock converted their shares in full, and exercised the PIPE Warrants in full, their aggregate beneficial ownership would be approximately 16% of our outstanding Common Stock.
 The issuance of the Preferred Stock to the PIPE Investors reduced the relative voting power and percentage ownership interests of our other current stockholders.
-The future exercise of the PIPE Warrants by the holders of those securities will cause a further reduction in the relative voting power and percentage ownership interests.
+The future exercise of the PIPE Warrants by the holders of those securities will cause a further reduction in the relative voting power and percentage ownership interests of our other stockholders.